 Counseling Degrees and Programs in New Mexico

 To become a professional counselor in New Mexico, one of the first choices you will likely need to make is which school to attend.
 Most types of counseling careers in this southwest state require a license, and to obtain one, you will likely need a counseling degree.
-There are several public and not-for-profit colleges and universities in New Mexico that offer programs in the five main counseling fields: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+There are several public and not-for-profit colleges and universities in New Mexico that offer programs in the five main counseling fields: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 In New Mexico, counseling degrees are available at the undergraduate and graduate levels.
 Undergraduate degrees can introduce you to the counseling profession and provide the foundational skills needed for entry-level work, although most types of licenses require at least a master’s degree.
-There are also a few online or hybrid counseling degree programs available at New Mexico schools, that may enable you to complete counseling coursework on a more flexible basis.
+If you are looking to complete counseling coursework on a more flexible basis, there are also a few schools in New Mexico that offer online or hybrid counseling degree programs.

-- There are 8 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in New Mexico.1,2
+- There are 12 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in New Mexico.1,2

-- Of the counseling schools in New Mexico, 2 offer an associate’s degree, 1 offers a bachelor’s degree, 2 offer a certificate, and 6 offer a master’s or advanced degree.1,2
+- Of the counseling schools in New Mexico, 2 offer an associate degree, 1 offers a bachelor’s degree, 5 offer a certificate, and 6 offer a master’s or advanced degree.1,2

 - No schools offer a degree in marriage and family therapy.1,2